-BC Marine Trails is a non-profit organization working together to help secure long term public access to the BC coast.
+BC Marine Trails is a non-profit organization working together to help secure long term public access to the BC Coast.

 Why do we do it?

 At the core of everything we do is a shared love for our coast.
-The unparalleled scenery of the ocean and temperate rainforests of British Columbia gives us a sense of identity.
-Traversing the shorelines under our own power, riding swell, pushing through fog and basking in sunlight is life-changing as it envelopes us in a deep sense of BC’s rich coastal beauty.
+The unparalleled scenery of the ocean and temperate rainforests of British Columbia give us a sense of identity.
+Traversing the shorelines under our own power, riding well, pushing through fog and basking in sunlight is life-changing, as it envelopes us in a deep sense of BC’s rich coastal beauty.
 Exploring the big, bold and beautiful coast makes us realize our insignificance and importance all at once.